Copyright Robert Goddard. All rights reserved.

-Will it be enough to save Max's life?
-Is he going to die because he can't prove his whereabouts for one and a half hours of his life?
+Is Max going to die because he can't prove his whereabouts for one and a half hours of his life?

 The jury, made up of members of the audience, will decide!